 According to the Bureau of Labor Statistics, the average annual salary for general managers in the United States is approximately $122,860.

-As a general manager, making sure to list and organize your work experience accurately is imperative when crafting a GM resume.
+As a general manager, making sure to list and organize your work experience section accurately is imperative when crafting a GM resume.
 As a rule of thumb, list experience in chronological order.

 That implies that the most recent experience should take precedence, followed by prior jobs and experiences.
 You can also make the listing easier to read by organizing the job history with bullet points.